shixin-guo/seo-agent/README.md

 ### Running Tests

-The project uses pytest for testing with a comprehensive test suite covering all core modules.
+The project uses pytest for testing with a comprehensive test suite covering all core modules and API endpoints.
 The test suite includes unit tests for all functionality with proper mocking of external dependencies.

 #### Test Structure